 U.S. warship transits Taiwan Strait a week after large Chinese air incursion

-TAIPEI, June 23 (Reuters) - A U.S. warship has again sailed through the sensitive waterway that separates Taiwan from China, a week after the Chinese-claimed island reported the largest incursion to date of Chinese air force jets in Taiwan's air defence zone.
+TAIPEI (Reuters) - A U.S. warship has again sailed through the sensitive waterway that separates Taiwan from China, a week after the Chinese-claimed island reported the largest incursion here to date of Chinese air force jets in Taiwan's air defence zone.

 The U.S. Navy’s 7th Fleet said the Arleigh Burke-class guided missile destroyer USS Curtis Wilbur conducted a “routine Taiwan Strait transit” on Tuesday in accordance with international law.